article · Certification difficulty & pass rates

 Use role evidence instead of pass-rate folklore

 Those role tasks create the real readiness checklist.
-If you cannot explain a network path, define scope, read vulnerability evidence, understand a control failure, write a clear finding, and recommend remediation, a pass-rate number would not solve the gap.
+If you cannot define scope, read vulnerability evidence, explain a control failure, write a clear finding, and recommend remediation inside an authorized lab, a pass-rate number would not solve the gap.

 BLS context: useful, but not a PenTest+ outcome